-London Edinburgh London 2025: Eight route highlights to look forward to
+London Edinburgh London 2025: eight route highlights

 We're really proud of our route for London Edinburgh London 2025.
-We've included nearly 600 kilometres of new roads in Essex, Yorkshire and Scotland along with old favourites from previous events.
-Below, in no particular, are eight route highlights to look out for in 2025.
+We've included nearly 600 kilometres of new roads in Essex, Yorkshire and Scotland, along with old favourites from previous events.

 1. St Mary's Loch